3JTek/General-Assembly-Notes/module-01/date-time.md

 const seconds = currentDate.getSeconds();
 ```

-This will return the current hour, minute and second, of the moment **when the date instance was created**, and not the time when the getter method was called (`getHours`, `getMinutes` or `getSeconds`).
+This will return the current hour, minute and second, of the moment **when the date instance was created**, and not the time when the methods are called.

-We can also get the current day, month and year as well!
+We can also get the current day, month and year as well:

 ```javascript
 const day = currentDate.getDay();